obiMadu/OpenSpec/README.md

 **What happens during initialization:**
 - You'll be prompted to pick any natively supported AI tools (Claude Code, CodeBuddy, Cursor, OpenCode, etc.); other assistants always rely on the shared `AGENTS.md` stub
 - OpenSpec automatically configures slash commands for the tools you choose and always writes a managed `AGENTS.md` hand-off at the project root
+- You'll choose how to manage implementation work: the default `markdown` mode scaffolds `tasks.md`, while the `bd` mode integrates with the [beads CLI](https://github.com/beads-io/beads)
 - A new `openspec/` directory structure is created in your project

 **After setup:**